nilshollenstein/Project/README.md

 **Important Note**
 Make sure to provide valid latitude and longitude values within the specified ranges.
 ### Acknowledgments
-This project uses the OpenWeatherMap API to fetch weather data.
+- This project uses the OpenWeatherMap API to fetch weather data.
-Charts are created using the Chart.js library.
+- Charts are created using the Chart.js library.
+- The HTML Files work with ejs
 ### Contact
 For any inquiries, contact the author Nils Hollenstein.